jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - problem: high-dimensional clustering
 - self-organizing map = SOM
 	- not practical currently
-	- applicaiton: clustering wells based on microbial profile data
+	- application: clustering wells based on microbial profile data
 - k0- means = you provide the number of clusters
 - SOMs will figure out how many clusters you have
 - "similar colors end up next to each other spatially"